finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

 [EARLY ACCESS] ListSettlementInstructions: List Settlement Instructions.

 Display all the Settlement Instructions for a given Portfolio.
-The transaction Id filter can be ued to return instructions for an individual transaction.
+The transaction Id filter can be used to return instructions for an individual transaction.

 ### Example
 ```csharp